akleur007/kalkattak/instructions/frontend.md

 # Project Overview

+- Act as a professional senior frontend developer
 - Use this guide to generate the code
 - Application name: kalkattak
+- Purpose:
-- Purpose: The web app should present the team "kalkattak".
-It should show an home page, a projects pahe and an about page
+  - The web app should present the portfolio of the team "kalkattak".
+  - It should have 3 pages: Home, Projects and About

 # Tech stack